 Best for ages 4-8 years

-Developing a sense of body awareness and how they feel in different situations plays a critical role in helping kids understand their own boundaries.
-We Listen to Our Bodies not only features beautiful illustrations and diverse representation, but your child will get a peek into Deja’s classroom and how her teacher supports each child in understanding the clues their bodies give about how they’re feeling.
+Developing a sense of body awareness and how kids feel in different situations, plays a critical role in helping them understand their own boundaries.
+We Listen to Our Bodies not only features beautiful illustrations and diverse representation, but your child will get a peek into Deja’s classroom.
+They will see how Deja’s teacher supports each child in understanding the clues their bodies give about how they’re feeling.
 When Deja is upset, her teacher offers an empathetic listening ear and asks, “How can I help?”
 He allows Deja space to communicate her needs, boundaries, and consent to physical comfort in the form of a hug.

 TALK ABOUT BODY LANGUAGE AND NON-VERBAL COMMUNICATION